druids/django-pymess/docs/installation.rst

 Using PIP
 ---------

-Django pyston is not currently inside *PyPE* but in the future you will be able to use:
+Django pymess is not currently inside *PyPI* but in the future you will be able to use:

 .. code-block:: console